AdleeAfif/event-management-api/README.md

    - Method: DELETE
    - Description: Unregisters the logged-in user from the event with the specified ID.

+8. **See all users (ADMIN)**:

+   - Endpoint: `/users`
+   - Method: GET
+   - Description: Display all the users available in the database.

+9. **Remove single user by ID (ADMIN)**:

+   - Endpoint: `/users/:id`
+   - Method: Delete
+   - Description: Remove a user from the system permanently.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or want to add new features, feel free to open an issue or submit a pull request.